-Γ = The test duration time (seconds).
+T = The test duration time (seconds).

 - ΔP_i = The chamber test pressure (psig).
 Since the internal package pressure is assumed to be 0 psig at the start of the test, the pressure difference is the test pressure. - ΔP_f = The chamber test pressure leakage (psig).
 Leakage is the change in pressure inside the package during the test.
 Leakage = lid movement (um) / lid stiffness (um/psi). - P_a = The chamber test pressure, psig converted to atmosphere as a function of altitude, e.g. 1 atm = 14.7 psia at sea level. - 2.4.5.1 Controlling sensitivity by controlling test time, pressure, and temperature.
 As stated above, for a specific package lid thickness, and volume V, the leak rate sensitivity OL is increased by increasing the test time T and chamber pressure P_a.
 A temperature increase of 2 °C or more during a test can cause the internal pressure of the device to increase and raise the lid up as if the device were leaking.
-Therefore, a means to compensate leak rate measurements for changes in room temperature and fluctuations in barometric pressure is implemented.
+Therefore, a means to compensate leak rate measurements for changes in room temperature and fluctuations in barometric pressure over long test times (> 45 minutes) shall be implemented.
 The Temperature Compensation Factor (TCF) will prevent a hermetic device from being falsely rejected.
 The TCF is determined by running devices with leak rates less than the test limits in Table VII with the same test parameters used in production.
 To set up the TCF for a new part type, a heater is used to raise the chamber temperature by 2 °C to 3 °C over the test time.
 The ΔPD (change in internal pressure of the device, also called leakage) will be measured which is the result of the device temperature changing and thermal mismatch between the lid and base.
 The heater is not used in production, only for the one-time test profile set-up run.
 The units for TCF are psi / °C and allows the OLT system to adjust ΔPD (leakage) for temperature prior to calculating the leak rate. - 2.4.6 Procedure for optical leak test, C_4 , C_4 and C_5 .
 The completed device(s) shall be placed in the sealed test chamber.
 An optical interferometer is set to observe the package lid(s).
 The sealed test chamber is then pressurized or evacuated (vacuum) to a test pressure no higher than the maximum design pressure/vacuum as determined by the package manufacturer or the design limit of the chamber.
 For the duration of the test, the chamber pressure/vacuum is modulated sufficiently to obtain lid stiffness calibration for each device.
 The deflection of the lid(s) is measured with the optical interferometer.
-The deflection of the lid(s), is measured for each package in the field of view simultaneously. - 2.4.6.1 Failure criteria. - a.
-The failure criteria for Gross Leak, C4 , is if the optical interferometer did not detect deflection of the lid as the chamber pressure was changed. - b.
-The failure criteria for combined Gross and Fine Leak, C4 & C5, is if the optical interferometer did not detect deflection of the lid as the chamber pressure was changed or that provided in Table VII of paragraph 3. - 2.4.7 Test condition C4, C4 and C5 retest.
-The package may be retested due to equipment malfunction or operator error causing the package to not be properly tested, or the test not being completed.
-If approved by the qualifying activity, retest may be performed due to other conditions and shall be documented accordingly.
-The proper wait time before performing a retest shall ensure the internal package pressure has equalized with the outside pressure.
-This proper wait time shall be determined through repeated testing of a fine leaking package and the data shall be available to the acquiring or qualifying activity upon request.
-The retesting shall be documented and records shall be retained for traceability. - 2.5 Test condition D, penetrant dye gross leak.
+The deflection of the lid(s), is measured for each package in the field of view simultaneously.

+2.4.6.1 Failure criteria.

+- a.
+The failure criteria for Gross Leak, C4, is defined when one of the following two operational test characteristics is observed. - 1.
+One instance is when the optical interferometer does not detect deflection of the lid as the chamber pressure was changed. - 2.
+The second is when the lid initially deflects under pressure but quickly returns towards its unpressurized state due to the equalization of the internal device pressure caused by a gross leak. - b.
+The failure criteria for combined Gross and Fine Leak, C4 & C5 , is if the optical interferometer did not detect deflection of the lid as the chamber pressure was changed or that provided in Table VII of paragraph 3.